 Students apply their knowledge of Newton’s laws and the relationship between mass, force, acceleration, distance, and time to a real-world problem.
 They will determine the velocity and distance traveled by a spacecraft that uses electric propulsion, like NASA's Dawn and Psyche spacecraft.
 Then, students will graph the data they generate.

 - The model will work with a variety of spreadsheet software programs and versions.
 The Procedures below describe steps using Microsoft Excel.
 Some of the steps may need to be completed in a slightly different manner, depending on which software and version you are using.

 - Students can develop their own model or work in small groups of two to four students.

 - Students less familiar with spreadsheet software may require more support to create the model (e.g., providing some or all the steps needed to create the model).
-More advanced students may require less support to complete the model.
-The minimum amount of information that must be provided to the students is included in the Procedures section.
+More advanced students may create the model largely on their own.
+At a minimum, all students must be provided with the spacecraft mass, engine thrust, and initial velocity.